 To say CompTIA Network+ is a boon to IT pros is an understatement.
 It gives them the knowledge to resolve major or minor networking issues regardless of vendor or tool.
 But it is also beneficial for enterprises.

-IT pros should pursue any vendor-specific certification they are interested in, but it is advisable that they do so after earning a foundational vendor-neutral networking certification like CompTIA Network+.
+Specifically, CCNA certification allows you to build on your foundational networking skills by providing in-depth knowledge of Cisco systems and ultimately a route toward future specialization.
 When IT pros earn certifications in an order where they can build upon what they’ve previously learned, they set themselves up for IT career success.